Dimencia/DU-Orbital-Hud/README.md

 * Free-look mode
 * Save parameters between HUD version updates

-> NOTE: Currently the HUD only works with the Command Seat, the Hover Seat, and Remote Control as the Cockpit Controller uses a much more restricted display setup that is not compatible with HUD-type displays
+> NOTE: The HUD works with all control units, but a Cockpit must use the ProgrammingBoardHUDSupport file on a programming board in order to work

 ## Examples and Tutorials